 Postdoctoral Researcher Eero Haapala from the University of Jyväskylä said, “It is important to remember that these results do not necessarily reflect a causal relation between motor skills and cognition.
 Boys with poorer motor and cognitive skills at baseline caught up with their more skillful peers during the two-year follow-up.”

-Though, the outcomes would be premature to claim that motor skills boost cognition.
-Moreover, there is no relation between the aerobic fitness or overweight and obesity with cognition.
+However, the outcomes would be premature to claim that motor skills boost cognition.
+Moreover, there is no relation between aerobic fitness or overweight and obesity with cognition.

 The outcomes of the study are published in the Medicine & Science in Sports & Exercise.